0xcert/framework/docs/connectors/atomic-deployments-guide.md

 await mutation.complete();
 ```

-Now we can sign the order and then send the signature as well as order definition trough arbitrary channels to the account that will execute it.
+Now we can sign the order, and then send the signature, as well as the order definition, through arbitrary channels to the account that will execute it.

 ```ts
 const signature = await gateway.sign(order);
 ```

-In case of out guide we will just switch to another metamask account to execute the order.
+In this guide, we will switch to another MetaMask account to execute the order.

 ```ts
 const mutation = await gateway.perform(order, signature);
 await mutation.complete();
 ```

-If we did everything correct the atomic swap will peform succesfully otherwise an error will be thrown telling us what went wrong.
+If we did everything correctly, the atomic swap would perform successfully; otherwise, an error will be thrown, specifying what went wrong.

 ## Value ledger deploy order

 ::: card Live example
-Click [here](https://codesandbox.io/s/github/0xcert/example-value-ledger-deploy-order?module=%2FREADME.md) to check the live example for fixed actions order.
+Click [here](https://codesandbox.io/s/github/0xcert/example-value-ledger-deploy-order?module=%2FREADME.md) to check the live example for the fixed actions order.
 :::

-We always have two participants in an deploy order.
-First is the maker of the order.
-The one who defines what will happen.
-The second is the taker who can either be directly specified or left empty to anyone can execute the order.
-We will give an example of the second option.
-So lets jump right in an define an deploy order.
+We always have two participants in a deploy order.
+The first is the maker of the order, the one who defines what will happen.
+The second one is the taker, who can either be directly specified or left empty to be filled by anyone who can execute the order.
+Our example will take the second option.
+So let's jump right in and define a deploy order.

 ```ts
 const order = {